 Best pizza in Encinitas.
 I said it.
 Neopolitan-style pizza plus fresh, daily specials and reasonable prices.
 This place is teeny tiny with a great outdoor patio that has safely spilled out into the street out front as the City of Encinitas works hard to accommodate small businesses seeking to add safe dining space.
 No reservations, so come early or be prepared to wait.
 Super friendly staff that accommodates even the unruliest of three year-olds.

 Mexican cuisine inspired by my one true love, Baja California.
 They had me at amazing margaritas and fresh vegetables - but meat and fish-eaters will be equally happy here.
 Plus, this restaurant supports local businesses from farms to their handmade tableware, which we love.
 On the pricey end, with loud music.
 Good for a date night in downtown Encinitas, again with expanded outdoor dining options.

 Organic Thai food for lunch and dinner - and I would eat here every day if I could.
 Amazing vegan and vegetarian options, with my favorite (local) Duck Foot beer on tap and a casual atmosphere.
 Good prices and family friendly, although sometimes a longish wait for food (made-from-scratch takes time).
 Please note that since the beginning of the COVID-19 pandemic, this restaurant is only offering food to-go.
 Grab yours and head down to Beacon's for sunset.

-Super fresh sushi rolls based on local surf spots, cold Sake and draft beer.
+Super fresh sushi rolls based on local Leucadia surf spots, cold Sake and draft beer.
 If you don't order the garlic Edamame you're missing out.
 This spot is tiny, but since COVID, they've been taking reservations.
 They've also greatly expanded their outdoor dining with some quirky alleyway seating that actually reminds me of NYC.

 WHERE TO SHOP

 Just up the street from Thread Spun you will find this serene escape, which features a beautiful boutique offering a variety of goods and gifts made by local vendors.
-Their boutique also showcases natural and clean-beauty offerings.
+They also showcase natural and clean-beauty offerings.
 After you're done shopping, take a yoga class, book an acupuncture session or hot stone massage, or perhaps receive an astrology reading.
 You could easily spend half a day here safely relaxing in their gorgeous outdoor space that allows plenty of space for social distancing.
-Go on, you deserve it, this is an Encinitas *vacation* guide, after all.
+Go on, you deserve it, this is your Encinitas vacation, after all.

 WHAT TO DO

 No Encinitas travel guide would be complete without mention of our many beaches, especially Beacons.
 Check out the world famous (not really) Beacons bumps (local surf break).
-This is a family-friendly, locals beach with decent waves and an even better happy hour at sunset (BYOB).
+This is a family-friendly, locals beach with decent waves and an even better happy hour at sunset.
 Other great family friendly beaches can be found at Moonlight Beach, Grandview, and D Street.
 If you're with the family, stop by our favorite donut shop, Leucadia Donut beforehand - arrive early.

 South Ponto Beach

-Technically this is in Carlsbad, at the very north end of Leucadia.
-This is our favorite family beach.
+Technically this is in Carlsbad, at the very north end of Leucadia, but it is our favorite family beach.
 It's got a good surf break, wide open sandy beaches and public bathrooms.
-Free parking along the 101 and in designated parking at the south end.
-You can have propane fires here in the Winter, one of our favorite family activities.
+Free parking along the 101 and in designated paid parking at the south end.
+You can have propane fires on the beach here, one of our favorite family activities.

 Right in the heart of Encinitas, these Botanic Gardens are designated one of the “Top 10 North American Gardens Worth Traveling For".
-This Encinitas Travel Guide would not be complete without mention of its four miles of trails wind through its 29 uniquely themed gardens, among them a tropical rain forest, a bamboo garden, and regional desert landscapes.
+This Encinitas Travel Guide would not be complete without mention of its four miles of trails that wind through 29 uniquely themed gardens, among them a tropical rain forest, a bamboo garden, and regional desert landscapes.
 Two acclaimed Children's Gardens offer plenty of fun and activities for kids, and a Family Education Conservancy was just completed on the grounds.
-A full day of family fun can be found here - we visit at least once a week.
+A full day of family fun in Encinitas can be found here - we visit at least once a week.
 This is such a great family-friendly and COVID-safe Encinitas activity.
 Masks and social distancing are required, as are advance reservations, so make sure you get yours on their website, where you can also learn more about special planty events.

 In 2018, the Ecology Center broke ground on an Encinitas location at our local Farm Lab, expanding beyond its San Juan Capistrano Roots.
 This site now serves as a hub for sustainability education and an opportunity to connect with and learn about our ecosystem.
-Volunteer a few hours and walk away with new knowledge or attend a farm-to-table dinner without a renowned chef in the garden at one of their Community Table Dinner Series.
-If you have an extra day of vacation and are able to visit their San Juan Capistrano location, and keep an eye out for their Maker's Village featuring Thread Spun handmade and fair trade goods from around the world.
+Volunteer a few hours and walk away with new knowledge, or attend a farm-to-table dinner without a renowned chef in the garden at one of their Community Table Dinner Series.
+If you have an extra day of vacation, visit their San Juan Capistrano location.

 *Please note the La Paloma Theatre is currently closed due to COVID.
 I am leaving it up here because it is truly a treasure of our community and I surely hope that by the time you are reading this they are able to safely reopen.
 After your farm to table meal grown right here in Southern California, head to the renowned La Paloma Theatre (or La Paloma), a historic treasure of Encinitas.
 Built in 1928, this theatre shows everything from Hollywood movies to independent surf films and hosts concerts and community events.
 This is the perfect way to cap off your Encinitas vacation, but if a beautiful sunset is more of your vibe, we have those too.